TU Dortmund University offers the PROMOS scholarship program, funded by the DAAD and BMBF, for various stays abroad.

 PROMOS and Corona

-Starting now, virtual internships are also eligible for a scholarship - as a monthly stipend for living expenses instead of the flight stipend.
+During 2021 virtual internships are also eligible for a scholarship as long as the pandemic makes it impossible to travel to the host country.
+In this case, a monthly stipend for living expenses will be awarded instead of the flight stipend.

 Bachelor and Master students are eligible.
 You must remain enrolled at TU Dortmund University for the entire duration of the internship.
 PhD students and graduates are not eligible.

 Full-time internships with a duration of at least six weeks.

 Both voluntary and mandatory internships are eligible.
 The internship should be relevant for your studies, but it does not have to be mandatory.
 A letter of acceptance or work contract must be provided at the time of application.

 Internships in countries participating in the Erasmus program are only eligible for Erasmus.